Suns Dismantle Lakers 115-85 To Take 3-2 Series Lead

-The Suns won in Los Angeles on Sunday to tie the series and went right at the Anthony Davis-less Lakers in front of a revved-up crowd in Game 5.READ MORE: Off-Duty Firefighter Suspected In Fatal Agua Dulce Shooting Found Dead At Burned Acton Home
+The Suns won in Los Angeles on Sunday to tie the series and went right at the Anthony Davis-less Lakers in front of a revved-up crowd in Game 5.READ MORE: Procession Held For Firefighter Killed In Agua Dulce Fire Station Shooting

 Davis was out after suffering a groin injury in Game 4 and the Suns took advantage by attacking every chance they had.
 The Lakers put up little resistance, allowing Phoenix to score nearly at will while building a 30-point halftime lead — Los Angeles’ largest halftime deficit in 25 years.